30 May 2025

 In this guide, we’ll dive into the best tree testing tools available, comparing their features and prices, and helping you make the best choice for your business.

-Tree testing is a UX research method that helps you evaluate how easily users can navigate a website or app’s structure.
+Tree testing is a UX research technique that helps you evaluate how easily users can navigate a website or app’s structure.

 Unlike usability testing that focuses on visual design and interactions, tree testing strips away the interface and presents users with a simple text-based hierarchy.
 Participants are given tasks – such as finding a specific product or piece of information – and their navigation paths are recorded.